MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 - How to read the sensors and react accordingly
 - How to monitor the Roomba robot

+## [5 pts] Pre-lab

+Hand in a copy of your code code.
+You should have functions for each task in the lab.
+Use the example code below to help you.

 ## [25 pts] Task 1: Simple Commanding

-Start off commanding the robot to move forward for 5 seconds, the backwards for 5 seconds, turn at least 90 deg left, and finally at least 90 deg right.
+Start off commanding the robot to move forward for 3 seconds, the backwards for 3 seconds, turn in place ~90 deg left, and finally turn in place ~90 deg right.
+It should approximately end up back where it started and in the same orientation.

+**WARNING:** For all commands with the roomba, do not set the speed above 200 mm/sec.

 Basic usage information can be found on: https://pypi.python.org/pypi/pycreate2